 April 2018 – TheParallelShow publication

-I have two texts on performance as research in the forthcoming publication: TheParallelShow, ed.
+I have two texts on performance as research in the publication: TheParallelShow, ed.
 Frans van Lent, Mondrian Fund and Municipality of Dordrecht, Jap Sam Books, 2018.

 9-11 December – Forest Fringe Festival, Somerset House, London

 Chapter 3: Resistance (11 December, 12pm-3pm) In a moment of growing crisis it feels to important to us to try and think about resistance.
 About gestures of resistance and spaces of resistance.
 About the relationships that currently exist between art and activism, and how to build new ones.
 The event will include talks, conversations and installations involving: Liberate Tate, Lisa Skuret, Rima Najdi, Farah Saleh, Hamja Ahsen.

 29 January – Interview (w/Seth Ayyaz and Sheyma Buali) published on Ibraaz in relation to ‘Listening Through a Beam of Intense Darkness’ at Fig-2, ICA London.
 The Islamic Sonic-Social (Part 2, 3).

 17 January 2016 – TheParallelShow: performance research group at Tate Britain (10-6pm) initiated by Frans Van Lent (Willem de Kooning Akademie, Rotterdam).